VolhaP87/Twitter_Sentiment_Analysis/README.md

 The data represented an imbalanced multiclass classification problem.
 Since the company wanted to concentrate on the negative Tweets in order to take remedial actions fast, both false positives and false negatives were of a cost in the analysis.
 In the case of a false positive, a positive Tweet would be identified as negative and the company would have to spend resources and time to analyze it.
 However, in the case of a false negative, the model would identify a negative Tweet as positive, and the company would miss the sentiment of interest and let negativity escalate.
 Since the class proportion in the analyzed dataset was skewed and both false negatives and false positives were balanced in importance, F-measure, or the harmonic mean of the precision and recall values, was chosen as an evaluation metric.
 However, because in this particular situation false negatives were more important to minimize, while false positives were still significant (for the company it would be better not to miss any negative tweets than spend time on analyzing positives that were identifies as negatives), F-measure with more attention on recall was preferred.

 The solution for this problem was found by using the Fbeta-measure.
 The Fbeta-measure is an abstraction of the F-measure where the balance of precision and recall in the calculation of the harmonic mean is controlled by a coefficient called beta:
+F= ((1+β^2 )  × precision × recall)/(β^2  × precision+recall)
 ![image.png](attachment:image.png)

 The β parameter is a strictly positive value that is used to describe the relative importance of recall to precision.
 A larger β value puts a higher emphasis on recall, while a smaller value puts a higher emphasis on precision.
 Three common values for the beta parameter are as follows: